Is Ozempic Worth the Cost? A 5-Year Financial and Health Analysis

 Editorial note

-Reviewed for clarity on April 18, 2026.
+Reviewed by the WellCalcs editorial team for clarity on June 1, 2026.
 This article is educational only and does not replace medical advice, diagnosis, treatment, or medication instructions.
 Read the full medical disclaimer.

 People often ask whether Ozempic is worth it right after they see the first monthly price.
 That is understandable, but it is also the worst moment to answer the question because a one-month view hides the real tradeoff.